Blog

 © Patricia Lovett 2018

 Another group of lovely people started the day early at the end of May 2018 to spend three days learning the traditional skills and techniques of the mediæval illuminator.
-Usually the group is limited to eight, but someone was coming ...
+Usually the group is limited to eight, but someone was ...
 Read more

 Another Graily Hewitt manuscript book